asuworks/chronodocs/README.md

-# 🕰️ ChronoDocs
+# 🕰️ `chronodocs`

 **The janitor for your AI slop.**

 AI agents are great at generating docs — and very bad at organizing them.

-ChronoDocs quietly cleans up after them: numbering files, tracking real changes, and generating changelogs so you can focus on shipping, not sorting markdown.
+`chronodocs` quietly cleans up after them: numbering files, tracking real changes, and generating changelogs so you can focus on shipping, not sorting markdown.

 ---

-## 🧠 Why ChronoDocs?
+## 🧠 Why `chronodocs`?

 When working with AI assistants (Claude, Cursor, Windsurf, etc.), your docs folder can turn into a landfill of half-thoughts and redundant drafts: